 Scarlett Johansson as the title character in Luc Besson’s Lucy.
 John Waters discusses 50 years of John Waters movies, and why he refuses to go backward.
 Jean-Claude Carrière: 'If you want fame, don't be a screenwriter' Link to video: The Discreet Charm of the Bourgeoisie Reading this on mobile?

 Watch 12 Essential Making-of Documentaries, Feat.
 Eraserhead & Being John Malkovich.
 Did the 'Blue is the Warmest Color' Director Push Too Far?
 In “Blue Is the Warmest Color,” which took home the Palme d’Or at Cannes, our brightly burning heroines first meet in a lesbian bar in Lille.
 Adèle, a fifteen-year-old high-school student, has already spotted Emma, a blue-haired sparkplug, on the street, and pleasured herself to thoughts of her.
+When the chance at conversation arises, Adèle asks Emma, somewhat mechanically, what she does.
+Emma replies that she studies at the École des Beaux-Arts.
+“Beaux-Arts?”
 We Hear the Sound of Splashing.
 From Trainspotting, Miramax, 1996 by Julian Hanich In this essay I try to categorize the range of artistic options that filmmakers currently have at hand to evoke bodily disgust.
 Or, to reframe this approach in a slightly different manner: If we examine the variety of disgusting scenes at the movies, how can we usefully distinguish them?